-- This is the time to focus most of your energy on healing so strike as much off of your to-do list as possible.
+- When struggling with chronic fatigue syndrome, now is the time to focus most of your energy on healing so strike as much off of your to-do list as possible.

 - Prioritize cooking simple, healthy meals and restorative activities such as gentle yoga or basic stretching and deep breathing exercises.

 - Take periodic breaks throughout the day to rest and even take cat naps if you can.
-This is a healthy habit for anyone, but critical for someone with CFS.
+This is a healthy habit for anyone, but critical for someone with chronic fatigue syndrome.

 - In the workplace, commit to a “don’t sweat the small stuff” mindset.

 2) Get support from friends and family.